 Funeral Honors: The Coast Guard will make every attempt to provide a funeral detail when requested for the funeral service of a deceased veteran within the San Francisco Bay Area.
-You can provide the location, date, and time of a funeral by filling out the Military Funeral Honors request form and faxing form with DD-214 to the Decedent Affairs Officer at 510-437-2776.
-Every effort will be made to provide the service.
+You can provide the location, date, and time of a funeral by filling out the Military Funeral Honors request form and faxing form with DD-214 to the Decedent Affairs Officer at 510-437-2776 or emailing it to CoastGuardFuneralHonors@uscg.mil (** Do NOT send Personally Identifiable Information via E-mail **).
+The preferred method of communication is e-mail.
 At least 24 working hours advance notice is necessary to try and accommodate your needs.
-Click here for Military Funeral Honors Request Form (Microsoft Word format).
+Click here for Military Funeral Honors Request Form (PDF format).

 Chaplain: A Coast Guard Chaplain may also be able to attend a funeral service if desired.
 If you would like a Chaplain’s presence, please contact the Chaplain directly at 510-437-3067 or 510-219-0361.

 Bugler/Firing Party: The Coast Guard has a bugler but no firing party.
 If you desire a firing party for a funeral you may wish to contact the Air Force at Travis AFB.
 The Public Affairs office at Travis is 707-423-3534.
 If the Coast Guard bugler is not available to play TAPS, the funeral detail uses a sound system with TAPS CD.
 If you would like this service, please contact the Color Guard Coordinator at 510-437-6650.